 - Citizens register to vote and request an absentee ballot by filling out the Federal Post Card Application.
-(FPCA), and mailing it to their local election official in their State of legal residence.
+(FPCA), and sending it to their election office in their state of legal residence.

-- The election official approves the FPCA, disapproves the FPCA or requests additional clarifying information.
+- The election office approves the FPCA, disapproves the FPCA, or requests additional clarifying information.

-- Once the FPCA is approved, the election official sends an absentee ballot to the citizen.
+- Once the FPCA is approved, the election office sends an absentee ballot to the citizen.

-- The citizen completes and returns their voted ballot to their local election official by their State's deadline.
+- The citizen completes and returns their voted ballot to their election office by their state's deadline.

 Federal law governs FVAP and state activities facilitating the absentee voting process.

 FVAP provides analysis, information, and resources for absentee voters, Voting Assistance Officers, and election officials.
 This section contains information such as reports to Congress, supporting survey data, and general research reports of interest.

 Review FVAP's latest news items including information on upcoming federal elections and FVAP assistance activities.